 The watch allows one to set POIs, find locations and create routes in Suunto Movescount for uploading to the watch.

 It is possible to easily create intervals on the fly in certain sports profiles to work out to.
+In order to do so, one would have to access the specific sports profile such as treadmill running, thereafter create intervals by scrolling down and accessing the settings.

 Long pressing the right middle button brings the user to a shortcut menu where one can quickly access these modes: